How do I write a will?

 What is the biggest mistake you can make with a will?

-The biggest mistake with wills is failing to have the will witnessed correctly, as it must be signed in the presence of two independent witnesses who also sign the document.
+One of the biggest mistakes is failing to have the will witnessed correctly, as it must be signed in the presence of two independent witnesses who also sign the document.

 While you can include the following in your will, these are not legally binding and should be managed through other documents or separate legal matters: